-From the present study, it was found that the selected traditional food items could be replicated under the prevailing conditions without much change in their quality aspects.
-Hence, these technologies should be popularised as an attempt to conserve the traditional cuisines of Palakkad.
+Evaluation of the chemical composition of the traditional foods showed that most of the traditional foods are rich in certain macro and micro nutrients.
+From the present study, it was found that the selected traditional food items could be prepared under the prevailing conditions without change in their quality aspects.
+Hence, these technologies should be popularized as an attempt to conserve the traditional cuisines of Kerala.